Overview

 Session Logs

-The content of the session log files is similar to the logs collected by Text Log, but these also contain diagnostic messages from OpenTAP and any plugins you may have installed.
-They can be found in <install dir>/SessionLogs, and are named after the time and date at which they were created.
+The content of the session log files is similar to the logs collected by Text Log, but these files also diagnostic messages from OpenTAP and any plugins installed.
+Session logs can be found in <install dir>/SessionLogs

-The session logs contain the same information you would see in your terminal when running tap with the --verbose flag.
-If you encounter errors, the logs may contain useful information for discovering what went wrong.
+flag.
+If you encounter errors, the logs can contain information for discovering the cause of the error.
 If you think you discovered a bug in OpenTAP, please file an issue on GitHub.
 If applicable, please include instructions on how to replicate the issue, as well as relevant logs.

 Packages and Plugins

 OpenTAP can be extended with plugins.
-A plugin provides a single piece of functionality.
+A plugin usually provides a single piece of functionality.
 For example, a plugin could provide a new test step, or a new result listener.
 Plugins come in packages.
 A package is a versioned collection of plugins.
 Plugins vary widely in the functionality they provide.

 Some examples are:

-• GUI editors for creating and running test plans
+- GUI editors for creating and running test plans

-• SDK plugins to aid in developing and debugging plugins
+- SDK plugins to aid in developing and debugging plugins

-• Tools for analyzing test plans in real time to discover performance bottlenecks (Timing Analyzer)
+- Tools for analyzing test plans in real time to discover performance bottlenecks (Timing Analyzer)